divalue/Awesome-RealityKit/README.md

 - [reality-dump](https://github.com/elkraneo/reality-dump) - `swift-custom-dump` extension for RealityKit
 - [Reality Morpher](https://github.com/Utsira/RealityMorpher) - Adds Morph Target / Shape Key / Blend Shape animations to RealityKit
 - [GoncharKit](https://github.com/gonchar/GoncharKit) - RealityKit helper functions for visionOS
+- [ShaderGraphCoder](https://github.com/praeclarum/ShaderGraphCoder) - An embedded DSL to write RealityKit shaders in Swift.

 #### VisionOS
 -  [ImmersiveMoveAndRotate](https://github.com/simonbs/ImmersiveMoveAndRotate) - Example project showing how an immersive scene on visionOS can contain a RealityView that presents a ModelEntity and how that entity can be dragged using DragGesture and rotated using RotateGesture.